tableau/extensions-api/docs/Interaction_Guidelines/ux_components_modes.md

 ## About Extension Dialog
 The about extension dialog exists for dashboard authors to access support and version information about the extension in the dashboard.
-Currently, this dialog is not available for regular dashboard viewers on Tableau Online.
+Currently, this dialog is not available for regular dashboard viewers on {{site.tol}}.
 Learn more below at **[Configuration Mode](#configuration-mode)**

 ![about extension dialog](imgs/2-about_dialog.png)